nikfrank/cra-calc/README.md

 This is a demo Calculator

-I have to write some tests!
+I have to write some more tests!

+My coverage isn't up to snuff...